BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 The collar itself.
 Will it lock?
 Is there a key exchange?
-Some scripts include the submissive offering the key, granting access and symbolizing ongoing consent.
+We've seen couples include the submissive offering the key, granting access and symbolizing ongoing consent, a pattern echoed in community ceremony scripts.

 -